-The initial sticker price of cheap, low-quality siding might seem appealing, but it’s a short-sighted decision with costly repercussions.
-These inferior materials won’t withstand the elements: expect rapid fading, unsightly cracking, and overall deterioration.
+The initial sticker price of cheap siding might seem appealing, but it’s a short-sighted decision with costly repercussions.
+These inferior materials won’t withstand extreme weather: expect rapid fading, unsightly cracking, moisture damage, and overall deterioration.
 This leads to a vicious cycle of premature repairs or even full replacement, negating any initial savings.

 This longevity, coupled with improved curb appeal, translates to tangible value.
-Remember, re-siding a mid-sized home offers an average return on investment of 78.2% – proof that choosing quality siding upgrades your home and your bottom line.
+Re-siding a mid-sized home offers an average return on investment of 78.2%, proof that quality siding upgrades your home and your bottom line.

 Choosing the Incorrect Combination of Color and Style